the-raspberry-pi-guy/lcd/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Any other issue that is directly related to this repository and is not covered by the other issue categories.
+about: Any other issue that is directly related to this repository and is not covered by the other issue categories
 title: ''
 labels: other
 assignees: ''